Skip to main content

 What Are the Ethical Dimensions of Data-Driven Wellness?

-Beyond the legal considerations, the use of employee in wellness programs raises significant ethical questions.
+Beyond the legal considerations, the use of employee health data in wellness programs raises significant ethical questions.
 The power imbalance between employers and employees can make it difficult for individuals to provide truly free and informed consent.

 The potential for data to be used for purposes beyond the stated goals of the wellness program, such as marketing or credit screening, is a serious concern.
 As data analytics become more sophisticated, the ability to predict future health risks based on current data could lead to new forms of discrimination that are not yet adequately addressed by existing laws.